 Addiction: Getting Help

 Recovery doesn't happen overnight.
 It's a lifelong process with many steps along the way.
 During those steps, you'll work on changing the things that were part of your substance abuse.
 A counselor or other health care provider can give you support.
 So can a priest, minister, or rabbi who is trained in substance abuse counseling.
-Friends and family can also help.
-Together you can decide on lifestyle changes you need to make.
-And you can deal with problems that may come up.
+Friends and family may also help once you are connected with professionals.
+Together you can decide on lifestyle changes necessary to success, enabling you to have a positive and rewarding life.